bneeland3/Group-6-Metagenomic-Pipeline/README.md

         If these did not download simply run `python src/download_test_data.py` from the main repo.
 Then run `python src/sample_names.py` from the main repo, to generate a txt file of your sample names you will be using.

-        ii: Option 2: Using your own data:
+    **ii: Option 2:** Using your own data:
-        --If you are planning on using your own data, please skip running the download_test_data.py script and run `python src/sample_names.py` from the main repo, to generate a txt file of your sample names you will be using.
+        If you are planning on using your own data, please skip running the download_test_data.py script and run `python src/sample_names.py` from the main repo, to generate a txt file of your sample names you will be using.

 4. Next, run the snakefile from the src directory using:
-        `snakemake -c1`
+> snakemake -c1

 5. Review the MultiQC report in the doc/data/fastqc1_output

 # Updates: